JournalismAI/bad-will-hunting/README.md

 ## Datasets:

 ### Knowledge Bases
-Our template uses two open-access Knowledge Bases (KBs) of potential interest to investigative reporting, namely [Open Sanctions](https://www.opensanctions.org/) and [LittleSis](https://littlesis.org/home/dashboard).
+Our code uses two open-access Knowledge Bases (KBs) of potential interest to investigative reporting, namely [Open Sanctions](https://www.opensanctions.org/) and [LittleSis](https://littlesis.org/home/dashboard).
 The complete datasets can be freely obtained from either source under json format.

-The template includes pre-processing steps for each KB to transform the raw json data into pandas dataframes.
+The code includes pre-processing steps for each KB to transform the raw json data into pandas dataframes.
 Each entity in the processed dataset will have an individual ID, an alias and a description field.
 Please be aware the final dataset still contains redundant entities, i.e. two or more IDs referring to the same "real-world" entity.

 ### Text Documents
 The documents originally used in this work were article paragraphs acquired through the [Guardian Content API](https://open-platform.theguardian.com/).
-This dataset is interchangeable with any structured text containing named entities that can be linked to the KBs.
+This dataset is interchangeable with any text containing named entities that can be linked to the KBs.
 The text dataset should be used to create annotation files via Prodigy.
-Please refer the `/prodigy` README.md for more information.
+Please refer to `/prodigy` README.md for more information.

 ### Prodigy annotations
 Annotations for the training and test datasets were manually generated using [Prodigy](https://prodi.gy/).